The Eliminator (video game)

-The Eliminator is a video game written by Terry Gilman and Wayne Westmoreland for the TRS-80 and published by Adventure International in 1981.
-It was ported to the Atari 8-bit family and Apple II.
+The Eliminator is a horizontally scrolling shooter written by Terry Gilman and Wayne Westmoreland for the TRS-80 and published by Adventure International in 1981.
+It was ported to the Atari 8-bit computers and Apple II.
 The Eliminator is a clone of the Defender arcade game.

 Gameplay

-The Eliminator is a game in which ten energizers rest atop gantry towers scattered across the planetscape, and the player's mission is to prevent alien creatures from capturing the energizers.
+The Eliminator is a game in the player must stop aliens from stealing the ten energizers located on top of the gantry towers placed across the planet surface.

 Reception

+BYTE in June 1982 said that The Eliminator "will make you want to play just one more game".
+Praising its graphics and gameplay, the magazine concluded that it "is the best thing to happen to the TRS-80 in a long time".
 Bruce Campbell reviewed The Eliminator in The Space Gamer No. 59.
-Campbell commented that "This is simply my favorite TRS-80 arcade game.
+He commented that "This is simply my favorite TRS-80 arcade game.
 Normally, I would be hesitant to recommend an arcade game costing [this much], but in this case most buyers will consider their money well spent.
-An Apple II version is also available, but it appears to be significantly different."
+An Apple II version is also available, but it appears to be significantly different".